 The South Island of New Zealand is characterized by grand open landscapes.

-Southern regions of the New Zealand South Island:
+Northern regions of the New Zealand South Island:

 There are many destinations of interest to the traveller.
 Here are a few of them:

-- Invercargill - The southern city
+- Nelson - The sunshine city